 Grammar at Whittington Primary and Nursery School

 As stipulated in the National Curriculum, the grammar of our first language is learnt naturally and implicitly through interactions with other speakers and from reading.
 Explicit knowledge of grammar is, however, very important, as it gives us more conscious control and choice in our language.

 Grammar lessons are taught weekly as part of our book-led curriculum and sequence of lessons.
 Pupils are taught discrete grammar skills, allowing opportunities to identify, practice and consolidate grammatical understanding.
 It is class teachers' expectations that, following the sequence of lessons to form building blocks to a piece of writing, pupils will begin to independently apply the grammar skills and content taught and embed these within their writing.

-Spelling at Whittington Primary School
+Spelling at Whittington Primary and Nursery School

 At Whittington Primary School, spelling is taught in focused sessions within each class.
 Spellings are sent home in each year group as part of the children’s homework; the pupils are then tested on these words in their weekly spelling tests.

 All children will be challenged in English every day.
 We will ensure challenge happens in lessons by